ryedin/site/_guide/16-rack.md

 Switched to personal/example
 ```

-Run `convox rack` to view more information about the rack:
+Run `convox rack` to view more information about the Rack:

 ```
 $ convox rack